myshkin5/effective-octo-garbanzo/README.md

 `200 - OK`: Returned on success.

 `400 - Bad Request`: The request was malformed and could not be processed.
 The [standard error body](#standard-error-response-body) is returned.

-`404 - Not Found`: The requested octo could not be found.
-The [standard error body](#standard-error-response-body) is returned.

 `500 - Internal Server Error`: Returned when there is an internal server error.
 The [standard error body](#standard-error-response-body) is returned.